Back to Projects

-Remnants immersive installation
+Remnants immersive installation banner

 Remnants

-Role: Producer, Researcher
+Producer, Researcher

-Project Type: Immersive interactive installation / research-through-design project
+Immersive interactive installation / research-through-design project

-Environment: The CAVERN (270° projection environment)
+The CAVERN (270-degree projection environment)

 Remnants is an immersive interactive installation inspired by the experiences of dementia caregivers.
 Designed for a 270-degree projection environment, the experience combines digital projection, embodied interaction, and physical interfaces to encourage audiences to reflect on dementia caregiving through emotional and experiential engagement.